wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams.md

 **Parameters**
 ``string namespaceId``
-The namespace; eitehr default or diagnostics.
+The namespace; either default or diagnostics.

 `string streamId`
 The stream identifier.